EvgenyZaryanov/EvgenyZaryanov/README.md

 Fullstack Web developer
 --------------------

 __Hi, I'm a fullstack web developer from Moscow.
-I am engaged in the development of functional MPA & SPA applications, configure the environment on the server.
-I strive for code purity, creating the most comfortable and aesthetic interface.
-I'd love to be part of a friendly team, receive and share experience, create a high-quality product.__
+I work on developing functional MPA & SPA apps, configuring the server environment.
+I'm all about keeping the code clean, creating a user-friendly and aesthetically pleasing interface.
+I want to be a part of a fun team, learn from and share with others, and create a top-notch product.__

 * 🌍  I'm based in Moscow
 * 🖥️  See my portfolio at [https://github.com/EvgenyZaryanov?tab=repositories](http://https://github.com/EvgenyZaryanov?tab=repositories).
 * ✉️  You can contact me at [WhatsApp](https://wa.me/79055004952), [Telegram](https://t.me/Eugene_Zar).
 * 🧠  I'm using JavaScript, React, Vite, Node.js, Express, MongoDB etc.
-* 🤝  I'm open to collaborating on meaningful projects that could be useful for a wide or specific audience.
+* 🤝  I'd be down to work on some cool projects that might be useful to a wide or niche audience.
-* ⚡  I'm fond of drawing, photography & videography in my free time.
-I love sports, music and travel.
-In the old days, I sang in my rock band.
-Still keep the warm memories of it.
+* ⚡  I like to draw, take photos, and video in my free time.
+I also love sports, music, and traveling.
+In the past, I used to sing in a rock band, and I still have warm memories of that.

 ### Skills